bruno-31/groupsc/README.md

 python train_gray_denoising.py
 ```

-To train a new model for gray denoising:
+To train a new model for demosaicking:
 ```
 python train_mosaic.py
 ```